 The ALA helps to create a more detailed picture of Australia’s biodiversity for scientists, policy makers, environmental planners and land managers, industry and the general public, and enables them to work more efficiently.

-It is an essential resource for:
+The ALA is an essential resource for:

-- biodiversity conservation and environmental monitoring, sustainable ecosystem development
+- Researchers and practitioners in biodiversity conservation and environmental monitoring, sustainable ecosystem development

 - Community and education groups involved in ecoscience education and citizen science activities.

 The ALA receives support from the Australian Government through the National Collaborative Research Infrastructure Strategy (NCRIS) and is hosted by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).